 In the context of UNEP's "Towards a pollution-free planet" campaign, which was initiated by the current President of the Environment Assembly, Edgar Gutiérrez-Espeleta (Minister of Environment and Energy of Costa Rica), UNEP and UNEA published a background report.576 "Land and soil pollution" is one of six forms of pollution addressed in the report (the others are: air, chemicals, waste, freshwater and marine environment).
 The report covers the sources of land and soil pollution as well as its impacts on human health and ecosystems.
-Impacts of land and soil pollutants heavy metals, pesticides, plastic debris/ litter and pharmaceuticals.577 Moreover, physical impacts and monetary costs of land degradation and soil pollution are highlighted, both at global and regional level.578 The report also analyses the linkages between addressing land and soil pollution and implementing the Sustainable Development Goals.579 Finally, the report suggests the following actionable policy options to combat land and soil pollution:
+Impacts of land and soil pollution on human health and ecosystems are specifically covered regarding the four categories of pollutants heavy metals, pesticides, plastic debris/ litter and pharmaceuticals.577 Moreover, physical impacts and monetary costs of land degradation and soil pollution are highlighted, both at global and regional level.578 The report also analyses the linkages between addressing land and soil pollution and implementing the Sustainable Development Goals.579 Finally, the report suggests the following actionable policy options to combat land and soil pollution: